tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } DigitallySigned;

 The algorithm field specifies the algorithm used (see {{signature-algorithms}}
 for the definition of this field).
-Note that the introduction of the algorithm field was introduced in TLS 1.2, and is not in earlier versions.
+Note that the algorithm field was introduced in TLS 1.2, and is not in earlier versions.
 The signature is a digital signature using those algorithms over the contents of the element.
 The contents themselves do not appear on the wire but are simply calculated.
 The length of